Rikishi: Salary

 Professional sumo wrestlers only began to be paid according to a wage system in May 1957.
 Only wrestlers ranked jūryō and above receive a monthly salary.
 All wrestlers ranked below are given no monthly wages but receive a more modest allowance during the tournaments.
 Compensation paid to lower-ranked wrestlers varies according to their rank.
 In addition, the salary received by sekitori also depends on the division in which they wrestle and their rank.
 In addition, sumo wrestlers benefit from favourable tax treatment.
 For example, they are exempt from paying taxes on cash gifts received from individual supporters, although the gifts they receive from corporate supporters are taxed.
 They are also subject to more advantageous income tax laws, which means that wrestlers are taxed less for the same salary than someone who is not involved in professional sumo.

-However, compared to other popular sports in Japan, particularly baseball, professional sumo seems to pay its athletes poorly, with the maximum annual salaries and bonuses capped at around 36 million yen, while in other sports athletes easily reach a hundred million yen a year.
+However, compared to other popular sports in Japan, particularly baseball, professional sumo seems to pay its athletes poorly, with the maximum annual salaries and bonuses capped at around ¥36 million, while in other sports athletes easily reach ¥100 million a year.
 According to former Gagamaru and Tochinoshin, Yokozuna Hakuhō (sumo's most successful wrestler) earned around ¥100 million a year (about US$646,840 and €607,200 as of April 2024) during his active years, all bonuses included.
 In addition, there is no pension fund as such in professional sumo.
 Wrestlers depend almost exclusively on the earnings generated by their success in the ring.

 Wrestlers who are not sekitori earn allowance at tournaments as follows: